kmw2221/arctic_satellite/README.md

 (note that Google Earth Engine has functionality to create nice composite data sets with the best satellite capture data throughout the time window)

-2. Run a supervised machine learning algorithm to detect land cover in each location Step A: Train the data by selectioning specific points and areas within the region of known land cover (water, buildings, trees, rocks).
+2. Run a supervised machine learning algorithm to detect land cover in each location.
+Step A: Train the data by selectioning specific points and areas within the region of known land cover (water, buildings, trees, rocks).
 Step B: Run the algorithm to classify each pixel into the same categories.